 How long will it take to get the results back?

 For the standard asbestos testing service requires a wait of 48-to-72-hours.
 However, we do also offer a ‘fast track’ service that guarantees a next-day result, provided that the sample is posted the day before.

 Oracle also offer a premium service where it is possible to get results in a few hours.
 This is a particularly useful option in emergency situations.

 Request an Asbestos Sample Testing Quotation

-If you would like a fast and free asbestos asbestos sample testing quotation, please complete the enquiry form below and one of our team will be in touch as soon as possible.
+If you would like a fast and free asbestos sample test quotation, please complete the enquiry form below and one of our team will be in touch as soon as possible.